Create an ODBC Connection

 - If the data source you want is in the list, select it and skip down to Choose Tables.

-- Otherwise, press ‘New’ and continue.
+- Otherwise, press New and continue.

 Create a New Data Source

 - Scroll down to select ‘SQL Server Native Client 11.0’, then press Next.

 - Choose a name and description that describes the data source you want to connect to.
 This example connects to the database called ODS.
+Select Next.

-- Change the default database to ODS for this example.
+- Change the default database to ODS for this example. then select Next.

-- Choose Options as noted below, then select Finish.
+- Choose options as noted below, then select Finish.